Please be aware of scams that can affect investors.

 The objective of Murray Income Trust PLC is to achieve a high and growing income combined with capital growth through investment in a portfolio principally of UK equities.

-In this webcast, Charles Luke gives an update on a wide range of subjects including performance, a sector breakdown, the twenty largest investments and an outlook for the Trust.
+In this webcast, Charles Luke gives an update on a wide range of subjects including performance, sector breakdown, the twenty largest investments and an outlook for the Trust.

 Source: Monthly Factsheet Aberdeen Asset Managers Limited